 Tools and equipment:

-After the fish has been eaten, and the oil has completely cooled down, you can then use a funnel to pour the used oil back into its original container for another one or two fryings.
-Or if it has already been resued a few times, funneling it back into the original container will make the disposal of the oil easy peasy.
+**Note – After the fish has been eaten, and the oil has completely cooled down, you can then use a funnel to pour the used oil back into its original container for another one or two fryings.
+OR, if the oil has already been resued a few times, funneling it back into the original container will make its disposal easy peasy.

 Below I’m including an Amazon affiliate link for THE most used, and THE most loved kitchen utensil I have in my Kudos Kitchen.
-I use it practically every day, and every single time I use it I am thankful I have it.
-It’s a slotted spatula (or fish turner).
-I use it as I would use any other spatula, only more so.
-I can’t recommend it highly enough, especially for recipes such as this one for homemade fried tilapia.
+I use it practically every day, and every single time I use it I am thankful I have it!

 By clicking on the photo of the slotted spatula below, you’ll be taken directly to Amazon.com so you can make your purchase (if desired).
 As always, you are under no obligation to do so.
 I just wanted to share with you a product that changed my life in the kitchen 😉